wpmetabox/mb-wpai/README.md

 - You are not limited to only direct children xml nodes but also any level inside the group fields.
 For example: `{.meta/orientation/width}` also works.
 - You can also use other features like concatenation, cloneable syntax... with sub-fields.

+## Known issues
+- When you clone a group, the later group xpath maybe override the previous group xpath when you save the first time.
+You'll need to save the import again to fix it.
+This is due to group.js file currently doesn't work well outside of the post edit screen.
+We'll fix it in the next version.

 ## FAQ
 **Does it work with WP All Import free edition?**
 Yes, it does.